Last updated 2024-10-23.

 Exercise

-The book (rightly) focuses more on exercise than on nutrition or sleep, but I have only two notes about it because almost all the claims about exercise were consistent with the science as I understand it.
+The book (rightly) focuses more on exercise than on nutrition or sleep, but I have only one note about it because almost all the claims about exercise were consistent with the science as I understand it.

 Stability is as important as cardiovascular fitness and strength